Skin cancer prevention

 Make a habit to self-check

 In addition to professional skin checks, regular self-checks maximise your chances of detecting melanoma early.
-Get to know what's normal for your to help you find changes earlier.
+Get to know what's normal for your skin to help you find changes earlier.

 We're partnering with Firstcheck* to bring you the exclusive offer below.
 You can now take 'selfies' of spots you're concerned about and send them directly to skin cancer doctors for review using the Firstcheck App and SkinScope™.